- Cultural history of the senses

 - Sound in popular culture

 Holger Schulze (*1970) is visiting professor at the Leuphana Universität Lüneburg and principal investigator at the Sound Studies Lab.
 He serves as curator for the Haus der Kulturen der Welt Berlin and as founding editor of the book series Sound Studies.
 Recently he published the third and final volume of his Theorie der Werkgenese, a generative theory of artefacts: Das aleatorische Spiel (2000) − Heuristik (2005) − Intimität und Medialität (2012).
 He is associated investigator at the cluster of excellence Image Knowledge Gestaltung: an interdisciplinary laboratory at the Humboldt-Universität zu Berlin and founding member of the European Sound Studies Association as well as a guest resercher at the Nordic Research Network for Sound Studies.
-Since 2011 he is co-editor of the international Journal for historical anthropology Paragrana, in 2008 he founded the international research network Sound in Media Culture, 2000-2009 was a co-founder and the first head of department of the new MA-programme in Sound Studies at the Universität der Künste Berlin, and he was visiting professor at the Musashino Art University in Tokyo, visiting professor at the Humboldt-Universität zu Berlin as well as lecturer at the Leopold-Franzens-Universität in Innsbruck.
-He writes for TEXTE ZUR KUNST, Deutschlandradio Kultur, Positionen, de:bug.
+Since 2011 he is co-editor of the international journal for historical anthropology Paragrana, in 2008 he founded the international research network Sound in Media Culture, 2000-2009 he was a co-founder and the first head of department of the new MA-programme in Sound Studies at the Universität der Künste Berlin.
+He was invited visiting professor at the Musashino Art University in Tokyo, at the Humboldt-Universität zu Berlin as well as lecturer at the Leopold-Franzens-Universität in Innsbruck.
+He writes for TEXTE ZUR KUNST, Deutschlandradio Kultur, Merkur, Positionen, de:bug.